alexsapps/K-of-N-XOR-Secret-Sharing/docs/distribution-msg-templates.md

 ## Invitation

 Hi <b>&lt;shareholder&gt;</b>, could I give you a password of sorts that you can give back to me later, in case I forget it?
-I'm asking this to people I trust because data is client-encrypted, so there's no way to recover my data if I forget the password.
+I'm asking this to people I trust because my data is client-encrypted, so I have no way to recover it if I lose the secret used to encrypt it.

 This would require a password manager that has a multi-line text field such as a "notes" field--not just username and password fields--in order to securely store several lines of secret data I would provide you and instructions for